Outliers (Deep)

 An outlier is a data value that lies unusually far from most other values, potentially indicating measurement error, a rare event, or an important exception.

-Why is Outliers (Deep) important?
+What is the Outliers (Deep) formula?

 Next Steps